-- (iii) An investigative report shall include all the following:

-- and the second distribution of the

-- I. Steps taken in conducting a background investigation;

-- II.
-Results obtained;

-- III.
-Conclusions reached; and

-- IV.
-The basis for those conclusions.

-- (D) Suitability Determination.
-The SNGA shall submit with the report a copy of the suitability determination made under Section 203(a)(7) of this Title.

-- (E) License Denial Actions.

-- If a License application is denied, the SNGA:

-- (i) Shall notify NIGC; and - (ii) May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records Systems. - (8) Granting Gaming Licenses to Key Employees and Primary Management Officials.

-If within a thirty (30) day period after the NIGC receives an application and investigatory report as provided in the previous Subsection, the NIGC notifies the SNGA that it has no objection to the issuance of a License pursuant to such applicant; the SNGA may issue a License to such applicant.

-- (B) The SNGA shall respond to a request for additional information from the NIGC Chairman concerning an applicant who is the subject of an investigatory report.
+- (ii) Results obtained; - (iii) Conclusions reached; and - (iv) The basis for those conclusions. - (E) Suitability Determination.
+The SNGA shall submit with the report a copy of the suitability determination made under Section 203(a)(7) of this Title. - (F) License Denial Actions.
+If a License application is denied, the SNGA: - (i) Shall notify NIGC; and - (ii) May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records Systems. - (8) Granting Gaming Licenses to Key Employees and Primary Management Officials. - (A) If within a thirty (30) day period after the NIGC receives an application and notice of results report as provided in the previous Subsection, the NIGC notifies the SNGA that it has no objection to the issuance of a License pursuant to such applicant; the SNGA may issue a License to such applicant. - (B) The SNGA shall respond to a request for additional information from the NIGC Chairman concerning an applicant who is the subject of an investigatory report.
 Such a request shall suspend the 30-day period under this subsection until the Chairman receives the additional information. - (C) If, within the 30-day period described above, the NIGC provides the SNGA with a statement itemizing objections to the issuance of a License to a Key Employee or to a Primary Management Official, the SNGA shall reconsider the application, taking into account the objections itemized by the NIGC.
-The SNGA shall make the final decision whether to issue a License to such applicant.
+The SNGA shall make the final decision whether to issue a License to such applicant. - (D) SNGA shall notify the NIGC of the issuance of a license to a Key Employee or Primary Management Official within 30 days of its issuance.